 Learn How to Play the Guitar with Good Technique From the Start

-I taught myself how to play guitar and I’ll admit this resulted in learning some very bad habits that are proving difficult to shake off.
+I taught myself how to play the guitar and I’ll admit this resulted in learning some very bad habits that are proving difficult to shake off.
 I didn’t have awesome apps like Uberchord to guide me.
 The common problem with novice guitar players is impatience — those how-to books and websites insist that you to take things slowly, focus on the basics and get things right from the start, whereas you want to begin shredding solos and be leaping from a stack of Marshalls with every power chord within… oh, a few weeks would be nice.

 If you watch any of the best players in the world, regardless of whether they play classical tunes or heavy rock, they all have one thing in common — good technique, meaning they’re properly applying all those basic requirements for playing great guitar.
 Have a look at someone like John Petrucci (Dream Theater).
 Sure, on first impressions he’s going to frighten the hell out of your grandmother, but check out his left hand as he performs.
 Those blistering solos and chord progressions are achieved with what seems effortless ease and minimal movement, all because Petrucci mastered how to play the guitar with good technique from the start.
 Good technique, in the final analysis, is the proven best and most proficient way to play, putting your hands and fingers in the right place at the right time.